Tone

-Do this for every major muscle group and you’ll look like Brad Pitt in Fight Club before next Tuesday… or so the story goes.
+Do this for every major muscle group and you’ll look like Tyler Durden before next Tuesday.

-The best way to become more toned and defined?
+The best way to become more toned and defined is, weirdly enough, to stop training for tone and definition.

-Let’s knock out the obvious ones: bone and skin.
-Unless your master plan involves early-onset osteoporosis or skinning yourself alive, those are off the table.
-Which leaves us with the only two variables you can actually manipulate: The two remaining variables are muscle mass (steak) and body fat (mashed potatoes), and here’s where things get trickier than rocking a rhyme:
+Let’s rule out the obviously insane options first: bone and skin.
+Unless your five-year plan involves early-onset osteoporosis or skinning yourself alive like some kind of regional horror movie villain, those two are off the table.
+Which leaves us with the two dials you can actually turn: the steak (muscle) and the mashed potatoes (fat).

-You can’t “tone” or “define” either of these attributes.
+Here’s where things get trickier than rocking a rhyme: You can’t “tone” or “define” either of these attributes.

 Muscles can either grow and get bigger, or they can shrink and get smaller.
-Nothing will make your muscles grow (or shrink) more toned and defined as opposed to less toned and defined.
-(Not even sarcoplasmic hypertrophy—story for another day.)
+There is no special way of growing (or shrinking) a muscle that makes it “more toned” as opposed to “less toned.”
+(Not even sarcoplasmic hypertrophy.
+Story for another day.)
 In other words, you can’t tenderize your meat.
-Beating your meat a certain way won’t make it firmer.
 There are bigger muscles.
 There are smaller muscles.
 There are no lean, toned, or defined muscles.
+Those words are doing nothing.
+They are decorative throw pillows on a sentence that has no actual furniture.

-This begs the question:
+Which begs the question:

 If muscle mass and body fat can’t be toned or defined, how does one become toned and defined?

-Look at super-skinny runway models.
+Look at impossibly skinny runway models.
 They don’t have much adipose, which is good for tone and definition.
 Adipose is mushy, like mashed potatoes.
 If you lather a steak with mashed potatoes, you won’t be able to see the steak’s striations.
 Unfortunately, super-skinny runway models don’t have much muscle mass; they don’t have steaks.
-They have a few tissue-thin slices of salami stuck to their bones.
+They have a few tissue-thin slices of salami stuck to their skeleton.
 There are no striations to see, so they look like conscious coat hangers.
 They’d look more toned and defined if they gained muscle.

 On the other end of the spectrum, there are heavyweight powerlifters and off-season bodybuilders.
 (The legendary Doug Hepburn comes to mind.)
 They have a bunch of muscle mass, which is good for tone and definition.
 Big steaks are dense and detailed.